jaredpalmer/razzle/README.md

   "presets": [
     "razzle/babel", // NEEDED
     "stage-0"
+   ],
+   "plugins": [
+     // additional plugins
    ]
 }
 ```

-A word of advice: `.babelrc` file will replace the internal razzle's babelrc template.
-You must include very minimum the default razzle/babel presets.
+A word of advice: the `.babelrc` file will replace the internal razzle babelrc template.
+You must include at the very minimum the default razzle/babel preset.

 ### Extending Webpack